NanoByteDev/TyreChangeBookingApplication/README.md

 # Tyre Change Booking System

 This project is a Spring Boot application that provides a backend API for a tyre change booking system.
 It allows users to view available workshops, check available time slots, and book appointments for tyre changes.
+This application was initially developed as part of a take-home coding assignment for a job application, demonstrating skills in Spring Boot, API design, and integration with external services.

 ## Features